Protect Yourself from Identity Theft

 Personal Intrusion Detection and Prevention

 Personal computer security is very important when it comes to preventing fraud and Century Bank recommends a current anti-spyware and anti-virus software that detects and removes viruses and spyware, which can steal vital information.
 Additionally, a firewall prevents unauthorized users from gaining access to a computer, or monitoring transfers of information to and from the computer.
-And operating system and software updates, sometimes called “patches” or “service packs,” are usually released weekly and should be installed as soon as possible.
+Computer Operating System and software security updates should be installed as soon as possible.
+Routine Patches are usually released monthly but sometimes sooner if critical.
+Patch Tuesday is a name used to refer to the second Tuesday of each month, when Microsoft releases fixes for known bugs in the Windows operating system and its related applications.

 Cookies are pieces of information stored directly on your computer’s hard drive.
 Century Bank uses these to recognize returning users.
 Additionally, cookies and other technologies provide us the capability to monitor the use of our website so we can continually improve the design and functionality to better serve you.
 Cookies we use do not contain or capture unencrypted personal information.
 If you choose not to accept cookies from our site and do not wish to maintain that information on your personal computer, please delete your cookies.
 To do this, you will need to follow your browser’s instructions for disabling or deleting cookies.